zj27/fibwebservice/doc/func_spec.md

 ### Continuous Integration
 * CI tools should be leveraged to build and test the program automatically for better project management.

+## Known issues
++ The output/logging within the functions is not suppressed during unit test.
+Need upgrade to later version of python to solve it.